croqaz/chasing-butterflies/README.md

 # chasing-butterflies

-A tiny game about chasing butterflies
+A tiny game about chasing butterflies.